maxsiwu/weather-pro/README.md

 -design decision regarding having a 'search' button or not, for most people it's second nature to click 'enter' but not 100% for all people
 -considered adding more features like index for cities where all are available but might not be so valuable -might have been a perfect chance to try out graphQL but consider how much time has been spent on learning NextJS, did not want to go that far
--most important part: did NOT implement any unit test -A nicer Not-found page
+-did NOT implement any unit test
+-nicer loading screen when going from city list to single weather page -A nicer Not-found page

 ### Other information about your submission that you feel it's important that we know if applicable.